 10: Persian Gulf War

-Your entitlement code will also tell lenders if you’re subject to paying a higher funding fee because you’ve used your VA home mortgage benefits before, or if you are exempt due to a service-connected disability.
+Your entitlement code will also tell lenders if you’re subject to paying a higher funding fee because you’ve used your VA home mortgage benefits before or if you are exempt due to a service-connected disability.
 The funding fee is a percentage of the loan amount that helps offset the cost of administrating the VA home loan program.
-Your VA loan officer will help you navigate the funding fee, if necessary, as well as any other unique circumstances regarding your home loan eligibility.
+If necessary, your VA loan officer will help you navigate the funding fee and any other unique circumstances regarding your home loan eligibility.

-The requirements are not copious, however, there are specific non-negotiable documents that you’ll need in order to apply for your COE.
+The requirements are simple.
+However, there are specific non-negotiable documents that you’ll need to apply for your COE.
 You will need a completed VA Form 26-1880, which a VA loan officer can help you fill out accurately.
 You’ll also need to provide documentation of your military service, including your DD Form 214 (Discharge Papers).
-A statement of service can sometimes be provided in lieu of the DD Form 214.
-This statement must come from your commanding officer, and should include your pay rate while you were serving in the military.
-Again, a VA loan officer is the best person to help you ensure that you have all of the required documentation in hand before you apply for your COE.
+Instead of the DD Form 214, you can sometimes provide a statement of service.
+This statement must come from your commanding officer and should include your pay rate while serving in the military.
+Again, a VA loan officer is the best person to help you ensure that you have all of the required documentation before applying for your COE.

 You will obtain a COE from the Department of Veterans Affairs.
-This can be done online, by mail, or through a lender.
-The process for each option is outlined below:
+It can be done online, by mail, or through a lender.
+The process for each option is outline below:

-VA Loan Officer: You can work with an accredited VA loan officer, who will help you to obtain your COE quickly and efficiently.
+VA Loan Officer: You can work with an accredited VA loan officer who will help you to obtain your COE quickly and efficiently.
 Your VA loan officer will help you to get all of the required supporting documentation and should have access to the Automated Certificate of Eligibility (ACE) database.
-The ACE database is the most efficient way to obtain a COE as it allows VA-approved lenders to access the document within seconds.
+The ACE database is the most efficient way to obtain a COE, allowing VA-approved lenders to access the document within seconds.

-Online: You can fill out the VA Form 26-1880 and submit it electronically.
-Remember that you will need to provide documentation of your military service, as well as your DD Form 214 (Discharge Papers).
-You can also register at ebenefits.va.gov and pull your COE within minutes as well.
+Online: You can complete the VA Form 26-1880 and submit it electronically.
+Remember that you will need to provide documentation of your military service and your DD Form 214 (Discharge Papers).
+You can also register at ebenefits.va.gov and pull your COE within minutes.

-By Mail: This is definitely the most time and labor-intensive process.
+By Mail: This is the most time and labor-intensive process.
 This method can take weeks.
 You can fill out and print the VA Form 26-1880 and submit it by mail.
-Again, you will also need to provide documentation of your military service, as well as your DD Form 214 (Discharge Papers).
+Again, you will also need to provide documentation of your military service and your DD Form 214 (Discharge Papers).

 Once you have applied for your COE, the Department of Veterans Affairs will process your application and send you a Certificate of Eligibility.